 For now, the extreme heat/humidity combination only appears within localized areas, as the article elaborated on earlier: „The outbreaks have so far been confined to localized areas and lasted just hours, but they are increasing in frequency and intensity, say the authors.“

 There’s also a reason why previous climate studies have failed to recognize most past incidents: „[…] climate researchers usually look at averages of heat and humidity measured over large areas and over several hours at a time.“

-What has been thought to come in one or two decades, may increase quickler – on the basis of the new findings -.
+What has been thought to come in one or two decades, may increase more quickly – on the basis of the new findings.

-- Rich nations can also be affected economically by it, since the extreme heat/humidity may be forced to stay inside for longer periods of time which could force farming, commerce and other activities to a halt (*similarily to what we experience now with the collapse of economies due to the SARS-CoV-2)
+- Rich nations can also be economically affected by it, since the extreme heat/humidity may force us to stay inside for longer periods of time which could force farming, commerce and other activities to a halt

 - Poorer countries are at most risk since they do not have electricity (and thus no air conditioning) and rely on subsistence farming which requires daily outdoor heavy labour -> those regions could turn to uninhabitable areas